 A Brief History of Kagyu Samye Ling

-It is now more than forty seven years since Chogyam Trungpa Rinpoche and Akong Tulku Rinpoche co-founded the first Tibetan centre in the West, in this wild and natural 'deer park' of southern Scotland.
-These forty years have given us much to celebrate.
-Locally, we have four decades of continuing growth of Samye Ling and, internationally, the development of Akong Rinpoche's spiritual, humanitarian and therapeutic works in four continents, bringing benefit to the lives of tens of thousands of people.
+It is now fifty years since Chogyam Trungpa Rinpoche and Akong Tulku Rinpoche co-founded the first Tibetan centre in the West, in rolling hills of southern Scotland.
+These fifty years have given us much to celebrate.
+Locally, we have had five decades of continuing growth at Samye Ling and, internationally, the development of Akong Rinpoche's spiritual, humanitarian and therapeutic works in four continents, bringing benefit to the lives of tens of thousands of people.

 In 1967, the two Rinpoches named their centre after Samye, the first successful Buddhist establishment in Tibet.
 They were soon joined by master-artist Sherapalden Beru and the monk Samten.
-By 1970, Trungpa Rinpoche had departed for the USA and His Holiness the 16th Karmapa firmly encouraged Akong Rinpoche to continue with Samye Ling.
-The early 70s saw a progressive strengthening of Buddhist practice within the eclectic and eccentric (and quite small) community of the time, with visiting courses being given by Thai, Burmese, Japanese and just a few Tibetan teachers.
+By 1970, Trungpa Rinpoche had departed for the USA and His Holiness the 16th Karmapa firmly encouraged Akong Rinpoche to take a leadership role in developing Samye Ling.
+The early 70s saw a progressive strengthening of Buddhist practice with visiting courses being given by Thai, Burmese, Japanese and just a few Tibetan teachers.

-The next milestone came soon after with the two visits of HH the 16th Karmapa, accompanied the second time by Jamgon Kongtrul Rinpoche and a party of a dozen tulkus, lamas and monks.
-HH performed the Vajra Crown ceremony and gave empowerments and teachings.
+The next milestone came soon afterwards with the two visits by His Holiness the 16th Karmapa.
+On the second visit he was accompanied by Jamgon Kongtrul Rinpoche and a party of a dozen tulkus, lamas and monks.
+His Holiness performed the Vajra Crown ceremony and gave empowerments and teachings.
 Most significantly, he assured Akong Rinpoche about the longer-term future of Buddhism in the West and at Samye Ling.
-This became the basis for developing the Samye Project to cope with the future demand he foresaw.
-It seemed so ambitious at the time.
-The Gyalwa Karmapa's visit also saw the establishment of our first international branches, in Belgium, Spain and Ireland.
+This became the basis for developing the Samye Project to cater for the future demand he foresaw.
+This seemed very ambitious at the time, but not so with hindsight.
+The Karmapa's visit also saw the establishment of our first international branches, in Belgium, Spain and Ireland.
 What seemed to be his playful joke in 1977 - as he ruffled Akong Rinpoche's frizzy hair and called him 'Africa Lama' - turned out also to be full of foresight as Rinpoche several years later became the Karma Kagyu representative for Africa as Kagyu dharma developed there.

-During the late 70s and early 80s, Samye Ling benefited greatly from being the major Kagyu centre in Europe and from being still one of very few Tibetan centres in the West.
+During the late 70s and early 80s, Samye Ling benefited greatly from being the major Kagyu centre in Europe and one of very few Tibetan centres in the West.
 Some of the most eminent masters from the Kagyu tradition came to stay for periods of several months, giving them the time to teach in detail major Buddhist texts and practices to an international audience.
-We were particularly indebted to the regular visits of the Chamgon Khentin Tai Situpa, Khenchen Thrangu Rinpoche and Khenpo Tsultrim Gyamtso Rinpoche¬†in this respect and also to the Goshir Gyaltsabpa for his long stay in 1983.
-At present, such eminent teachers have so many centres worldwide to help that their stays are now counted in days, not months.
+We were particularly indebted to the regular visits of the Chamgon Khentin Tai Situpa, Khenchen Thrangu Rinpoche and Khenpo Tsultrim Gyamtso Rinpoche¬†, and also to the Goshir Gyaltsabpa for his long stay in 1983.
+Nowadays such eminent teachers have so many centres worldwide that their visits are counted in days, not months.
 We were also deeply honoured by the visits of HH the Dalai Lama, HH Sakya Trizin, HH Dilgo Khyentse Rinpoche and Khamtrul Rinpoche.

-¬†the 80s and 90s, Vajradhara Chamgon Tai Situpa was extraordinarily kind and generous in visiting Samye Ling.
-In particular fom 1989 through to¬†1997, in response to Akong Tulku Rinpoche's earnest request,¬†Situ Rinpoche¬†gave the transmission of the Saraha tradition of mahamudra, teaching in detail from The Ocean of Certainty by the 9th Gyalwang Karmapa.
+Throughout the 1980s and 90s, Vajradhara Chamgon Tai Situpa was extraordinarily kind and generous in visiting Samye Ling.
+In response to Akong Tulku Rinpoche's earnest request, from 1989 through to¬†1997,¬†Situ Rinpoche¬†gave the Mahamudra transmission emanating from the Saraha tradition of mahamudra, and taught in detail from The Ocean of Certainty text by the 9th Gyalwang Karmapa.
 Thus the greatest masters have transmitted the very essence of the Kagyu teachings here, and Samye Ling continues to be a place where the¬†ancient wisdom of the Buddha's teaching is both preserved and made available to a new world.

 In 2007 we celebrated our '40th' in the spirit of never forgetting the essential points behind the spiritual, humanitarian and therapeutic activities that have grown out of Samye Ling.
-These are: to accomplish whatever we do in a spirit of loving care for all beings and from the good heart of compassion; to help our fellow beings discover that it is in serving others that we best serve ourselves, find happiness and fulfils our own life potential; to promote a message of peaceful co-existence and taking full responsibility for our precious human lives; and to preserve and share the precious jewels of wisdom and meditation teachings which had been so well preserved in Tibet.
+These are: to accomplish whatever we do in a spirit of loving care for all beings that stems from the boundless heart of compassion; to help ¬†all beings discover that it is in serving others that they best serve themselves, find happiness and fulfil their own life potential; to promote a message of peaceful co-existence and taking full responsibility for our precious human lives; and to preserve and share the precious jewels of the wisdom and meditation teachings which had been so well preserved in Tibet.